PSICQUIC/psicquic-documentation/HowToInstallPsicquicSolr.md

     * If you want to start the solr server in another server so you can reuse it in other applications independent from your PSICQUIC service
     * If you already have a solr server independent from the PSICQUIC server

-## PSICQUIC reference implementation based on LUCENE ##

-This is the original psicquic reference implementation which is able to index a MITAB 2.5 file and which is based on LUCENE.
-This implementation will not be further developed and the PSICQUIC reference implementation based on SOLR should be used instead.

-You can find more information about how to install PSICQUIC using LUCENE [here](HowToInstall.md).